buildbuddy-io/buildbuddy/docs/troubleshooting-rbe.md

 a.
 With `--experimental_remote_cache_lease_extension` and `--experimental_remote_cache_ttl` flags, Bazel will keep track of all the blobs involved in the latest invocation in a side-car thread.
 This side-car will routinely "ping" BuildBuddy Remote Cache to let the server know that these blobs are still being used by Bazel.
-Our remote cache server will update the last used timestamp of these blobs accordingly.
+Our remote cache server will update the last used timestamps of these blobs accordingly.

 b.
 With `--experimental_remote_cache_eviction_retries` (default 5) flag, Bazel will detect this specific error code and attempt to reset the local states and re-try the build.
-This will clear the local states in kept by Bazel and re-analyze the repository to determine which blobs are missing and which actions need to be re-executed.
+This will clear the local state kept by Bazel and re-analyze the repository to determine which blobs are missing and which actions need to be re-executed.

-If neither of these flag work, try running `bazel clean --noasync` to clear the local states manually.
+If neither of these flags work, try running `bazel clean --noasync` to clear the local state manually.
 Bazel JVM should be shut down by the time the clean finished.
 You can check your process monitor to verify this.
 Then re-run the build with the same flags as before.